artiely/timing-cli/README.md

   Commands:

-    add       Add a new template
+    init      Generate a new project by selecting add       Add a new template
     delete    Delete a template
     list      List all the templates
-    init      Generate a new project
+    create    Generate a new project by template name

   Options: